Commands

 mind.toml.

 Lobe.
-An agent home mind links items into: the directory holding
+A directory mind links items into: the directory holding skills/,

-skills/, agents/, and rules/.
-The default lobe is ~/.claude; you can add
+The default lobe is ~/.claude; you can add Gemini, Codex, Windsurf, Antigravity,

-Gemini, Codex, Antigravity, or any directory, each with an optional per-kind
+or any directory, each with an optional per-kind filter (see

-~/.gemini/config) covers both Gemini CLI and the Antigravity IDE.
-Users of the
+covers both Gemini CLI and the Antigravity IDE.
+Users of the Antigravity CLI who

-Antigravity CLI who previously used an antigravity-cli preset should configure a
+previously used an antigravity-cli preset should configure a custom lobe path

 Learn. mind learn <item> copies the item out of the source clone into the